Deploying SCF

 Basic Usage

-In a project directory containing the cloudbaserc.json configuration file, execute:
+Execute in the project directory containing the cloudbaserc.json configuration file:

 tcb fn deploy <functionName>